-Single Area of Excellence:
+Single Area of Excellence (research, teaching, or service):

 Top-level expectations:

 - To associate: "record of nationally and/or internationally disseminated and peer reviewed scholarship.
 Emerging national reputation." - To full: "record of nationally and/or internationally disseminated and peer reviewed scholarship.
 A sustained national reputation as demonstrated by a well-established and cumulative body of work in rank."